 Since 1990, Ralph Amos has gained progressive experience in alumni relations and marketing communications.
 He has been a leader in alumni relations nationally and internationally.
 He is a member of the Council for the Advancement and Support of Education and has served on its Committee on Opportunity and Equity, Commission on Alumni Relations and the CASE International Board of Trustees.

 A native of Dayton, Ohio, Amos received his bachelor of arts in international studies from Ohio State University in 1986.
 He received a master of public administration from Ohio University in 2004 and is pursuing a doctorate in higher education administration at Ohio University.

 Steve Chu graduated cum laude from UCLA with a bachelor’s degree in economics in 1981.
 He has been working in Asia for more than 20 years, since being posted to Hong Kong in 1987 by Diebold Incorporated to establish the company’s Asia Pacific operations.
 He has held senior executive positions with international IT and software companies specializing in the banking, telecom and healthcare industries.

 Chu established some of the first ATM systems and financial transaction switches in Asia.
 Later, he deployed some of the first Internet banking systems and modern core banking systems in Asia.
 When he co-founded Asia’s first and largest private IP-VPN network across Asia, his career diversified into telecom services.

-In addition to his professional endeavors, Chu serves as first vice president and past president of the UCLA Association of Singapore, an international UCLA alumni network.
-He currently resides in Singapore with his wife, son and dog.
-His daughter will be a UC Santa Cruz graduate in 2012.
+In addition to his professional endeavors, Chu served as past president of the UCLA Association of Singapore, an international UCLA alumni network.
+He currently resides in Singapore.
+Chu’s daughter is a 2012 graduate of UC Santa Cruz.

 Erin Griffin received her bachelor’s degree in economics from UCLA in 2002.
 She also earned an M.B.A. from Loyola Marymount University in 2009.